typecraft-dev/community/articles/flutter_x_neovim.md

 ![image](https://github.com/laggedskapari/community/assets/53974841/05303cff-9a16-46b0-94c4-cd74deb5bf0e)

 ## Conclusion
-Now, you are all set for you flutter development needs, you can add more features from `akinsho/flutter-tools` repository as you require them.
+Now, you are all set for you flutter development needs.
+You can add more features from `akinsho/flutter-tools` repository as you require them.
 PS - If you want to clone my Neovim setup, you can clone my `dotfiles` [laggedskapari/.config](https://github.com/laggedskapari/.config.git)